cgarbin/cot6930-natural-language-processing/assignment2/README.md

 Starting with the train dataset, the steps to load and inspect in Weka:

-1. Choose the Exploer option
+1. Choose the Explorer option
 2. Open the train dataset

 Weka shows the classes and the number of samples in each class.